-The velocity field that appears in (5.1) and (??) is the centred (now) eulerian ocean velocity (see Chap.
-6).
-When eddy induced velocity (eiv) parameterisation is used it is the now effective velocity (i.e. the sum of the eulerian and eiv velocities) which is used.
+The velocity field that appears in (5.1) and (??) is the centred (now) effective ocean velocity, i.e. the eulerian velocity (see Chap.
+6) plus the eddy induced velocity (eiv) and/or the mixed layer eddy induced velocity (eiv) when those parameterisations are used (see Chap.
+9).